 - Prepare the vinaigrette ingredients first to allow the flavours to blend.
 Whisk all ingredients together and let stand while preparing the salad.

-- Toast the pumpkin seeds by heating them gently in a skillet.
+- Toast the flaked almonds or pumpkin seeds by heating them gently in a skillet.
 No oil required.
-Just heat until you hear them start to pop, then remove the skillet from the heat.
+Heat until they begin to brown then remove the skillet from the heat.
 They will continue to roast in the hot pan.

 - Chop the kale very finely and massage with a little bit of the vinaigrette to tenderize it.

 - Slice the oranges and the fennel, grate the cheese and arrange in a serving bowl or in individual dishes.
-Drizzle with more vinaigrette and top with pumpkin seeds.
+Drizzle with more vinaigrette and top with nuts or seeds.
 Enjoy!